Rid1Whitehead/OBS-MIDI-Controller/README.md

 - Verify that the OBS WebSocket plugin is installed and configured correctly on all OBS instances.
 - Check firewall settings to allow WebSocket connections on the specified ports.
 - If a device doesn't connect, try removing and re-adding it to the dashboard.
+- For the standalone version, ensure that your antivirus software is not blocking the execution of `app.exe`.

 ## Contributing